Topics Map > GBIT Service Desk Services

 Workstation Replacement Cycle

 Faculty and staff at UW-Green Bay will be provided with a networked computer that supports the standard applications needed to be effective in their work.
 These applications include: email, word processing, spreadsheet, presentation software, basic database services, web development, and access to the Internet.

 It is anticipated that computers will have to be replaced or upgraded every four

-All computers over six years old are not supported by CIT and must be returned to CIT for disposition unless a special exception is granted.
+All computers over six years old are not supported by GBIT and must be returned to GBIT for disposition unless a special exception is granted.

 Data Storage and BackupAll data that